 Triple-negative breast cancer (TNBC) is defined by what it’s not.
 The tumor cells do not express either of the hormone receptors, or the HER2 receptor.
 About 10-15 percent of breast cancers are triple-negative, including many hereditary breast cancers that are driven by mutations in the BRCA1 or BCRA2 genes.

 TNBC is a devastating disease, and this is compounded by a lack of targeted therapies.
-Triple negative breast cancer research is a major focus for BCRF.
-This past year, BCRF is supporting more than $15 million research in triple negative breast cancer.
+Triple-negative breast cancer research is a major focus for BCRF.
+This past year, BCRF is supporting more than $15 million research in triple-negative metastatic breast cancer.

 This research has led scientists to discover that TNBC is more likely to respond to immunotherapy than other types of breast cancer, but response rates are still low.
 Being able to predict which patients are likely to respond is key to the success of immunotherapy.

 On Triple-Negative Breast Cancer Day, we highlight promising results from a recent study and how it may impact those with metastatic triple-negative breast cancer.